hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/teststep.html.md

 results to other `TestCheckFunc` methods.
 The below example uses `ComposeTestCheckFunc` to group a set of `TestCheckFunc` functions together.
 The first function `testAccCheckExampleWidgetExists` uses the `Example` service SDK directly, and queries it for the ID of the widget we have in state.
-After found, it stores the results into the `widget` struct declared at the begining of the test function.
-The next check function `testAccCheckExampleWidgetAttributes` recieves the updated `widget` and check's it's attributes.
+Once found, the result is stored into the `widget` struct declared at the begining of the test function.
+The next check function `testAccCheckExampleWidgetAttributes` recieves the updated `widget` and checks its attributes.
 The final check `TestCheckResourceAttr` verifies that the same value is stored in state.

 ```go